adrianhensler/gpt-researcher/feature/email_gpt_researcher/readme.md

+## Needs review; I've had to change things to make it "presentable" which involved some changes; any breakage here is likely due to path issues.

 # Email GPT Researcher

 An email-based interface for GPT Researcher that automatically processes research requests and returns detailed PDF reports.